Wagering Guide

 W

-Workout: Exercise session at a predetermined distance.
+Workout: An exercise session at a predetermined distance.

 Y